GoodStuff-Fm/goodstuff/_baseline/big-ball-chunky-time.md

 title: Big Ball Chunky Time
 date: 2019-03-28 06:00:00 -0700
 episode: 7
+description: |-
-description: Folks... you've been waiting.
+  Folks... you've been waiting.
 It's finally here.
 It's Big Ball Chunky Time.

+  Also, we're streaming MLB The Show 19 on March 28th at 7:05 PM EDT for Opening Day!
+Please tune in.
+[Here's the info.](https://www.twitch.tv/events/rW0wJH8gTi-piqvxB6Q1cw)
 mp3: ''
 image: ''
 published: false

 ---
+### IMPORTANT ANNOUNCEMENT:

+We're streaming MLB The Show 19 on March 28th at 7:05 PM EDT for Opening Day!
+Please tune in.
+[Here's the info.](https://www.twitch.tv/events/rW0wJH8gTi-piqvxB6Q1cw)

+_Back to the shownotes..._

 Andrew did an exercise.
 He's sore.
 We discuss.
 And try to tie it to baseball.
 It kind of works.

 The flip-flop Kyle mentions is from... [this](https://twitter.com/missionsmilb/status/1107782483213312001).
 Uh, yeah.